Exploration of Parameter Spaces Assisted by Machine Learning: Application to a multidimensional toy model

 where the last case is just $\mathcal{W}$ growing linearly to connect the two different $\mathcal{L}_\text{3d}$ regimes.
-For all the examples shown in Fig.~\ref{fig:3dregclass}, we run the sampling method 10 times and display only the points with $\mathcal{L}_\text{3d} > 0.9$ with the least deviation between disconnected regions.
-Expectedly, using MCMC results in the least uniformly covered regions with DNNR having the most uniform coverage.
+For all the examples shown in Fig.~\ref{fig:3dregclass}, we run the sampling method 10 times, storing around 20\,000 points with the condition $\mathcal{L}_\text{3d} > 0.9$.
+In the four upper panels, we show the samples accumulated for each method with the most consistent distribution of points among disconnected regions.
+The color represents deviation from the average number of points in each region, with the average normalived to 1.
+Expectedly, using MCMC results in the least uniformly covered regions (most color variation) with DNNR having the most consistent coverage (least color variation).
 Visually, the spread of points using DNNR and DNNC appears more uniform that in the other two examples.
 In the bottom panel of the same figure we show the average deviation for all the 10 runs in solid light color.
-The strong colored markers show the deviations in all 13 regions for the run with the least deviation.
-All the deviations have been normalized to the average points per region in the corresponding run and in all runs we have collected roughly 20\,000 points.
+The strong colored markers show the deviations in all 13 regions for the samples with the least deviation, corresponding to the 4 upper panels.
+Again, the deviations correspond to the number of points per region with average normalized to one.
 The DNNR shows the least deviation ($\pm 0.03$) while DNNC sits at $\pm 0.13$.
 DNNC performs somewhere in between MultiNest ($\pm 0.044$) and MCMC ($\pm 0.26$).
 The red $\times$ markers for DNNC show that it is possible to have runs with much less deviation than the average.

 To comment on the most notable difference between the ML regressor and classifier, the fact that the classifier explicitly distinguishes two classes makes possible to operate differently on the points depending on where they have been classified.
 Above we mention that we have control over how we pick up points for the training step from the accumulated pools of the two classes.
 To expand on the classifier, in the next section we show how we can use a small amount of points to actively balance situations where one of the classes tends to be oversampled.